stenionobres/AspNetCoreWebApiLab/README.md

 This project implements a basic example of searching/filtering.
 The parameters are sent by query string.

 The `Filter` parameter from [UsersResourceParameters](./AspNetCoreWebApiLab.Api/Models/V3/UsersResourceParameters.cs) class model is used in [UserService](./AspNetCoreWebApiLab.Api/Services/UserService.cs) and [IQueryableExtensions](./AspNetCoreWebApiLab.Api/Tools/IQueryableExtensions.cs) classes to **apply searching/filtering on Users API version 3**.

+## Data Shaping

+Data shaping is a simple technic for minimizing traffic travelling from client of web API to server.
+Depending on a scenario client might not be interested in receiving all fields that comprise data object.
+It enables the consumer of the API to select (shape) the data by choosing the fields through the query string.

+This project implements a basic example of **data shaping**.
+The parameters are sent by query string.

+The `Fields` parameter from [UsersResourceParameters](./AspNetCoreWebApiLab.Api/Models/V3/UsersResourceParameters.cs) class model is used in [IEnumerableExtensions](./AspNetCoreWebApiLab.Api/Tools/IEnumerableExtensions.cs) classes to **apply data shaping on Users API version 3**.

 ## References used